 It works because at the core of this archetypal mysterious ghost intruder lurks a great hybrid archetype, and unassimilated animus for mom Amelia (Essie Davis), representing her dark wish fulfillment (to be free of her difficult brat once and for all), and a grim devouring father figure for the boy, Samuel (Noah Wiseman).
 This nightmare figure, common to sleep paralysis, waits until you're almost asleep, or trying to spend a little me-time, if you know what I mean, then starts thumping on doors or rattling chains, hammering away at your nerves as you try to repress your inner rage, until it breaks off and comes back in poltergeist form and your sense of reality shifts and the border between dreams and reality collapses.

-And Kent gets it--probably better than any filmmaker yet--how nightmarishly gigantic adult caregivers seem when in the eyes small apprehensive children.
-I had forgotten it myself, having not been a child in quite awhile, but Kent brings it all back, to ground zero of childhood nightmares.
-Even Kubrick never quite dared deal with that monstrously large element.
+And Kent gets it--probably better than any filmmaker yet--how gigantic adults seem in the eyes small apprehensive children.
+I had forgotten it myself, having not been a child in quite awhile, but Kent brings it all back, to ground zero of childhood nightmares, that sense of relative smallness.
+Even Kubrick never quite dared deal with that monstrously large parent element.
 The one time Jack Torrance seemed bigger than normal he was looming over a model of the maze and neither mom nor son could see him.
 But Kent shows how children see themselves as normal size and adults as giants.
-As her mood gets blacker, Amelia gradually seems to grow, our perspective changes and she's shot from low angles, and her anger at Samuel morphs her (sans CGI or make-up--just great acting) into some dark evil thing.
+As her mood gets blacker, Amelia gradually seems to grow to ogre-size; our perspective changes and she's shot from low angles, and her anger at Samuel morphs her (sans CGI or make-up--just great acting) into some dark evil thing.

 As I wrote about The Shining, cabin fever is a very hard thing to study, as just showing up to study it rapidly dissipates it.
 One is either killed like Scatman Crothers or sucked up into the madness, as with the semi-sympathetic father whose poor brain oscillates between giggling sadism and paternal sympathy for Marilyn Burns in Texas Chainsaw Massacre (1974).
 Those kind of characters are so rare in horror that when they show up we take notice.
 Like Frederic March becoming Mr. Hyde halfway through the terrorized Miriam Hopkins' plea for help, Amelia in The Babadook or Ray's ogres in Bigger than Life and In A Lonely Place exhume that fear our source of comfort will turn on us.
 Having very little (adult) experience reading children's books I can't be too scared of the Babadook book in theory.
 But I have relied on The Thing (1951) for most of my life to save me in times of trouble, and if I put it on during one of my regular dark nights of the soul and the film had changed, if Captain Hendry was now a sadist in league with Dr. Carrington, and tortured people or something, that yawning terror of my mom sitting up in bed and moaning like some beanstalk vampire giant in the dead of night would come roaring back.
 Films are great in that sense, they can be edited but they can't really change, especially on DVD.